 Each step of the plan requires thorough research and planning.
-One of the most challenging aspects of hemp crops is finding labor, as harvesting hemp is a laborious task.
-Processing the harvested plant requires a significant amount of labor, and the drying can be expensive.
-To ensure the safety of your investment, make sure to cover all stages.
+One of the most challenging aspects of hemp crops is finding labor, as harvesting hemp is laborious.
+Processing the harvested plant requires significant work, and drying can be expensive.
+To ensure your investment is safe, please cover all stages.

 Lesson #4: Sell before you grow

-Nowadays, one of the biggest challenges that hemp farmers are facing include the lack of market to sell it.
+One of the biggest challenges that hemp farmers face challenges that hemp farmers are facing includes the need for more markets to sell it.
 Yes, the hemp crop value per acre can be up to $40,000, but it also requires hefty investments.
 The risks can be tremendous if you don’t find a market to sell your product.

-So, when you’re investing tens of thousands of dollars in your hemp field, make sure to get in touch with potential buyers for your product.
-Because this is a new industry, it may not be an easy task.
+So, when investing tens of thousands of dollars in your hemp field, contact potential buyers for your product.
+Because this is a new industry, it may be a challenging task.
 Trying to find a way when you’re already harvesting can be a costly mistake.
-The most important aspect is to have a process facility and buyers ready for when you harvest the crop.
+The most important aspect is to have a processing facility and buyers ready for when you harvest the crop.

 Lesson #5: Do not dabble

 Whether you’re planning to harvest hemp exclusively or use hemp crop rotation with other commodities, do not dabble.
-Many farmers were attracted to grow hemp thinking only about the money that they could make and had their dreams crushed.
+Many farmers were attracted to growing hemp thinking only about the money they could make and had their dreams crushed.
 Hemp is a promising crop, but it still is farming and can have numerous variables.
-You should get appropriately prepared because it is a complex process.
+It would be best to prepare appropriately because it is a complex process.

-The crazy amount of people interested in hemp fields in the U.S. is amazing, but it also shows that there is a lot of competition.
-If you’re planning to start growing it at a smaller scale or as a hobby, you must know that it may not be profitable right away.
+The crazy number of people interested in hemp fields in the U.S. is impressive, but it also shows a lot of competition.
+If you plan to start growing it on a smaller scale or as a hobby, you must know that it may take time to be profitable.

-Although we are hemp enthusiasts, our focus is always to guide you to make smart decisions.
-We believe in the immense potential hemp has as a crop and as an industry.
+Although we are hemp enthusiasts, we always focus on guiding you to make intelligent decisions.
+We believe in the immense potential hemp has as a crop and industry.